F42.2 – Mixed obsessional thoughts and acts

 Yes, the F42.2 ICD-10 code is billable and can be used to designate a patient for reimbursement purposes.

-Obsessive-Compulsive Disorder (or OCD for short) is a type of mental health condition where intrusive thoughts and impulses plague a person’s mind.
+Obsessive-compulsive disorder is a type of mental health condition where intrusive thoughts and impulses plague a person's mind.
 To respond to these impulses, people who have OCD engage in behavior or acts that they can enact physically or mentally.
 People who have OCD will experience it to varying degrees.
-Some people who have OCD are still able to live normally without it being a problem, but some are bothered to the degree that they affect their daily life and even their relationships.
+Some people who have OCD are still able to live normally without it being a problem, but some are bothered to the degree that it affects their daily lives and even their relationships.

-A person who has Obsessive-Compulsive Disorder will have the following symptoms:
+A person who has OCD will have the following symptoms:

-- Their responses to their excessive thoughts and behaviors are made simply to help them find relief from the distress caused by them.
-They don’t necessarily derive any pleasure from what they do as a response to those.
+- Their responses to their excessive thoughts and behaviors are made simply to help them find relief from the distress they cause.
+They don't necessarily derive any pleasure from what they do as a response to those.

 - Their obsessions (thoughts) and compulsions (behaviors) have caused and are causing significant problems in their lives.